-The contents of a board meetings should be carefully chosen by marketing executives who strive for a greater stake in the organization.
+The contents of a board meeting should be carefully chosen by marketing executives who strive for a greater stake in the organization.

 Understanding the big picture, having a vision or plan for growth, and showing accountability to financial metrics are a few ways marketing executives can excel during board meetings.